-Next time for sure.
-Mom played that old upright piano, and that was possibly my favorite treat of all.
-I'd sit beside her on the bench as she played old favorites.
-The one I remember most was Red Sails in the Sunset.
-I learned that one later on, after I took piano lessons in Asheville.
+Shades of Henry Mancini!
+I learned a simpler arrangement of Ebb Tide later on, after I took piano lessons in Asheville.
 I could have started piano lessons way back then just by asking her to show me something more interesting to play than Chopsticks or Blue Moon.
-After that they would've found me piano teachers.
+After that they would have found me piano teachers.
 But I didn't have the focus or discipline required to become a real musician, an artist.
 Next time for sure.